-How to Connect a Hose to an Inside Unthreaded Faucet
+How to Connect a Hose to an Indoor Unthreaded Faucet

 Many indoor faucets do not have a thread on the inside or the outside.
 They also come in a wide variety of shapes and designs.
 This is great for fitting in with your design style, but can be a challenge for using fixtures and fittings.
 For example, there are many reasons why you may want to securely fit a hose to an indoor tap.